 Delivering to site was a challenge throughout the project however the Rondo distribution and customer service team worked closely with the contractor and distributor to ensure Accurate and seamless delivery to site.

-Undoubtedly the highlight of the project is seeing the teams working together in particular with Lyons Architecture and having Rondo Walls, Ceilings and Accessories fully specified throughout the project a year before the contractor was awarded.
+Undoubtedly the highlight of the project is seeing the teams work together in particular with Lyons Architecture and having Rondo Walls, Ceilings and Accessories fully specified throughout the project a year before the contractor was awarded.